 Fax: (202) 785-8320

-Moravian College has adopted an Emergency Preparedness Plan that provides contingency procedures for Moravian College administrators, staff, faculty and students in the event of a campus emergency.
+Moravian has adopted an Emergency Preparedness Plan that provides contingency procedures for Moravian University administrators, staff, faculty and students in the event of a campus emergency.
 For more information, please see the Campus Safety website.
-The College also has implemented an Emergency Notification System that allows the College to send immediate, time-sensitive voice and text notifications to students, faculty and staff in the event of a campus emergency.
-Students, faculty and staff can update their emergency contact information via the College's AMOS web portal.
+The University has an Emergency Notification System that allows the institution to send immediate, time-sensitive voice and text notifications to students, faculty and staff in the event of a campus emergency.
+Students, faculty and staff can update their emergency contact information via AMOS.

 Federal Compliance Statements

 Program Integrity Statement

 Beginning July 1, 2011, the U.S. Department of Education regulations to improve the integrity of programs authorized under Title IV of the Higher Education Act (HEA), as amended (the “Program Integrity Rule”), take effect.
 The Program Integrity Rule requires, among other things, that each college or university authorized to offer postsecondary education in one or more States ensure access to a complaint process that will permit student consumers to address the following:

 - Alleged violations of State consumer protection laws that include but are not limited to fraud and false advertising;